tongvantruong/mern-real-time-quiz/README.md

 **Techstack**

 I was considering betwee the 3 frontend frameworks/librarys that I have experience: ReactJS, VueJS or Flutter.
 Then I chose the most famous one which is ReactJS so we can go with MERN techstacks

+For styling, I will take advantages of utility classes from TailwindCSS to build the UI faster.

 ### BACKEND